18F/guides/CONTRIBUTING.md

 {% include "alert.html" heading:"Creating a new page?" content:alert_content %}

-Now, assuming you've identified what you want to contribute -- if you haven't, check out the Handbook's [open issues](https://github.com/18F/handbook/issues) -- let's talk about GitHub, the mechanism by which you'll contribute.
+Now, assuming you've identified what you want to contribute -- if you haven't, check out the 18F Approaches's [open issues](https://github.com/18F/handbook/issues) -- let's talk about GitHub, the mechanism by which you'll contribute.

 ## Helpers and shortcuts

-The backend of the Handbook is built using a tool called [Eleventy](https://www.11ty.dev/), which uses a language called "Liquid" to enable shortcuts and helpers, making it easier and faster to add new content.
+The backend of the 18F Approaches is built using a tool called [Eleventy](https://www.11ty.dev/), which uses a language called "Liquid" to enable shortcuts and helpers, making it easier and faster to add new content.
-Here are some of the helpers and shortcuts available in the Handbook.
-Please use them when possible as they will make it easier to maintain the Handbook over time!
+Here are some of the helpers and shortcuts available in the 18F Approaches.
+Please use them when possible as they will make it easier to maintain the 18F Approaches over time!

 - **Linking to another page**
-  Linking to other pages within the Handbook can be a little tricky if you do it by hand because you need to know the page's absolute URL after it is built and published.
+  Linking to other pages within the 18F Approaches can be a little tricky if you do it by hand because you need to know the page's absolute URL after it is built and published.
 To simplify this, you can use the `{{ "{% page %}" }}` short code: